-Regulatory changes or actions may alter the nature of an investment in Fortress or restrict the use of cryptocurrencies in a manner that adversely affects our operations
+Regulatory changes or actions may alter the nature of an investment in Fortress or restrict the use of digital currencies in a manner that adversely affects our operations

-As cryptocurrencies have grown in both popularity and market size, governments around the world have reacted differently to cryptocurrencies with certain governments deeming them illegal while others have allowed their use and trade.
+As digital currencies have grown in both popularity and market size, governments around the world have reacted differently to digital currencies with certain governments deeming them illegal while others have allowed their use and trade.
 Ongoing and future regulatory actions may alter, perhaps to a materially adverse extent, the ability of Fortress to continue to operate as a cryptocurrency miner.
-The effect of any future regulatory change on Fortress or any cryptocurrency that we may mine is impossible to predict, but such change could be substantial and have a material adverse effect on the Company.
+The effect of any future regulatory change on Fortress or any digital currency that we may mine is impossible to predict, but such change could be substantial and have a material adverse effect on the Company.